Ad Astra (film): Filming

 Principal photography on the film began on August 10, 2017 in Santa Clarita, California, lasting 60 days.
 After initial post-production work, test screenings were held on May 30 and July 18, 2018; following poor reception, reshoots were conducted (although Pitt was unavailable), increasing the production budget from $80 million to over $100 million.
-The character of Eve, originally named Liv (the name being changed to avoid confusion with her actress, Liv Tyler), was added as a love interest, and new scenes were added to the film; the according reshoots began on March 15, 2019, and lasted for seven days.
+The character of Eve—originally named Liv (the name being changed to avoid confusion with her actress, Liv Tyler)—was added as a love interest, and new scenes were added to the film; the according reshoots began on March 15, 2019, and lasted for seven days.
 Charlie Kaufman provided an uncredited rewrite of the voice-over dialogue in the film.

+Post-production

+The visual effects were by Moving Picture Company, Method Studios, Mr. X, Weta Digital, Brainstorm Digital, and Capital T, and supervised by Allen Maris, Christopher Downs, Guillaume Rocheron, Ryan Tudhope, Aidan Fraser, Olaf Wendt, Anders Langlands, Eran Dinur, Jamie Hallett, and Territory Studio.
+Gray consulted with experimental film scholars Gregory Zinman and Leo Goldsmith for inspiration on the visuals.

+The film's post-production was completed c.
+August 7, 2019, when Pitt recorded the rewritten voice-over dialogue.
 Gray did not have control over the film's final cut, which he told The Hollywood Reporter was "as painful a thing as I have experienced outside the death of a loved one."

-The visual effects were by Moving Picture Company, Method Studios, Mr. X, Weta Digital, Brainstorm Digital, and Capital T, and supervised by Allen Maris, Christopher Downs, Guillaume Rocheron, Ryan Tudhope, Aidan Fraser, Olaf Wendt, Anders Langlands, Eran Dinur, Jamie Hallett, and Territory Studio.
+In a 2026 interview, he added that he hoped to eventually be able to release his director's cut, saying "It would have been a very different movie...
+It would be 12 minutes shorter.
+I'm the only director who makes a shorter director's cut.
+I hope someday I'll do it.
+I mean, it's obviously not up to me, but I would love to do it — it would be thrilling for me."

+Music

 Max Richter composed the film's score and recorded it at AIR Studios in London.
-Additionally, Lorne Balfe was asked to write additional music for the score.
+Additionally, Lorne Balfe and Nils Frahm contributed additional music for the score.
 The orchestra and choir were then recorded at Synchron Stage Vienna.
-James Gray consulted with experimental film scholars Gregory Zinman and Leo Goldsmith for inspiration on the visuals.

-The film's post-production was completed c.
-August 7, 2019, when Pitt recorded the rewritten voice-over dialogue.
+The album was nominated for a Grammy Award for Best Score Soundtrack for Visual Media.